Saturday - Nethy Bridge to Orkney

 Thursday & Friday - Mainland and North Ronaldsay

 The morning will be spent visiting historical sites across Mainland, with unforgettable visits to Maes Howe chambered cairn and Skara Brae, two of the finest archaeological sites in NW Europe.
-In the afternoon we head out to the far-flung outpost of North Ronaldsay, a Heatherlea favourite, explored on this holiday for the first time during the breeding season.
-We search for late spring migrants, which at this time in previous years have included Paddyfield Warbler, Nightjar, Marsh Warbler, Golden Oriole, Red-backed Shrike, Citrine Wagtail and Common Rosefinch amongst commoner passage birds.
-With suitable weather, we should see Observatory staff ringing migrants and breeding birds.
+In the afternoon we head out to the far-flung outpost of North Ronaldsay, a Heatherlea favourite, explored on this holiday during the breeding season.
+We search for late spring migrants, which in previous years have included Red-rumped Swallow, Paddyfield Warbler, Nightjar, Marsh Warbler, Golden Oriole, Red-backed Shrike, Rose-coloured Starling and Common Rosefinch amongst commoner passage birds.
+With suitable weather, we may see Observatory staff ringing migrants and breeding birds.
 June has proved to be fruitful in terms of Orca sightings, so we will keep our eyes on the sea too!
 With the curiosity of the sheep dyke that encircles 90% of the coastline, keeping the sheep outside on the seaweed (too much grass is toxic to this rare breed!), and several historical buildings and ruins, North Ronaldsay really has something for everyone.
 To reach North Ronaldsay, we shall take an exhilarating short flight from Kirkwall, which gives us a stunning view of all Orkney.
 Almost flat, with the highest point being just 20 metres above sea-level, the island lends itself to great walking around the coast or along the good roads.
 We stay here for two nights in the comfortable Observatory, returning to mainland Orkney on Saturday.

 Saturday - North Ronaldsay to Orkney Mainland, ferry to Mainland Scotland and drive home

-Today we make our return flight to the Orkney Mainland and head south, leaving Orkney late morning, having spent our final hours taking in the Italian Chapel (decorated with scrap materials by Italian prisoners of war in WW2) and the Churchill Barriers (causeways linking the islands).
+Today we make our return flight to the Orkney Mainland and head south, leaving Orkney late afternoon, having spent our final hours taking in the isles of Burray and South Ronaldsay, with famous sites being the Italian Chapel (decorated with scrap materials by Italian prisoners of war in WW2) and the Churchill Barriers (causeways linking the islands).
 Our Orkney saga ends by taking the ferry across the Pentland Firth for one last chance of cetaceans and seabirds.
-Once back on the mainland, we head south, stopping at one of the pretty seaboard villages of Sutherland on the way.
-A visit to Loch Fleet NNR or other attractive coastal site will ensure a great end to our adventure.
-The holiday ends on our return to Nethy Bridge in the late afternoon or evening, depending on ferry times.
+Once back on the mainland, we head south, and depending on our ferry time, we may stop at one of the pretty seaboard villages of Sutherland on the way back for a fish and chip supper.
+The holiday ends on our return to Nethy Bridge in the early / late evening, depending on ferry times.